 In the event that customers fail to pay or fail to do so in a timely fashion, this will not discharge the Reseller from its payment obligations towards Openprovider.

-Openprovider will not contact any Reseller customers directly unless there are urgent grounds to do so (at the sole discretion of Openprovider) or the Reseller has granted permission for direct contact.
+Openprovider will not contact any Reseller’s customers directly unless required by the policies of ICANN, the registry or another party, or unless there are urgent grounds to do so (at the sole discretion of Openprovider) or the Reseller has granted permission for direct contact.
 Damages (or the threat thereof) and inconvenience to third-parties as a result of the activities undertaken by Reseller customers or the Reseller itself are regarded as grounds for such direct contact.
 If customers of the Reseller approach Openprovider in any way with a request to implement modifications, and the Reseller itself failed to respond appropriately to those requests, Openprovider shall be entitled to implement the requested modifications (or arrange for them to be implemented), at its own discretion, in the name of the Reseller and for the account and risk of the Reseller.
 The Reseller shall fully indemnify Openprovider against any claims that Openprovider might receive in this connection.

 In its promotional or commercial communications, the Reseller is not entitled to use any trade names, brand names, logos or signs owned by Openprovider with the aim of using Openprovider’s goodwill or good name to recruit customers without the prior written permission of Openprovider.
 The Reseller is entitled to communicate its use of Openprovider products and services in a businesslike manner.

 The Reseller is fully liable at all times for its customers’ actions and omissions via Openprovider systems and networks, or those of its suppliers, and indemnifies Openprovider in this regard.

 In the event that the Agreement is dissolved or terminated due to non-performance by the Reseller, Openprovider will acquire the right to approach, inform and acquire Reseller customers.